MechWarrior 2: 31st Century Combat: Development

 Activision was also developing a version of MechWarrior 2 for the Panasonic M2, but this version was never released due to the cancellation of the system.

+Gregory Fulton began his career in the video game industry as a tester on MechWarrior 2, and later served as the lead game designer of Heroes of Might and Magic III.

 Expansion packs

 MechWarrior 2: Ghost Bear's Legacy

 MechWarrior 2: Ghost Bear's Legacy is the follow-up expansion pack for MechWarrior 2 that was released in November 1995.
 The expansion pack allows players to play as Clan Ghost Bear and gives access to 14 new BattleMechs, some new weapons, twelve new missions and some new environments, such as outer space and underwater.
 It also adds new songs to the soundtrack.
 If players complete the 12 missions of the regular campaign without being killed or failing one mission, they enter a five-mission competition for a "bloodname."

 MechWarrior 2: Mercenaries

 MechWarrior 2: Mercenaries was released in September 1996 as a stand-alone expansion to MechWarrior 2: 31st Century Combat; it is the last BattleTech game made by Activision.
 In Mercenaries, players take control of an Inner Sphere mercenary squad, with control over finances and free choice of missions.